awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_iam.IRole

-The IAM Role for the Redshift Serverless creation.
+The IAM Role for the DataZone custom asset type creation.

 ---